 On the page source that opens, press Ctrl + F.

-Type into the search container and press Enter.
-As shown in the image below, on line 56, you can see that Microsoft uses the WP infrastructure in its blog structure.
+Type [WordPress] into the search container and press Enter.
+In the image below, line 56 shows that Microsoft uses the WP infrastructure in its blog structure.